Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Philadelphia and its opponents have combined to put up more than 44.5 points in eight of 15 games this season.
+- Philadelphia has combined with its opponents to score more than 44.5 points in eight of 15 games this season.

 - Washington's games have gone over 44.5 points in eight of 15 chances this season.